D-Pagey/aldgate/README.md

 ## Notes

 I would have liked to spend more time on this but my time was limited.
-Here are some considerations:
+Here are some considerations and things I would have liked to do with more time:

+- implement a break between each letter
-- with more time I would have liked to implement a Cypress end-to-end test
+- implement a Cypress end-to-end test
-- I could have added a redirect on the `/game` and `/results` pages if no user present i.e. you just landed on the url
+- add a redirect on the `/game` and `/results` pages if no there's no user present i.e. you just landed on the url
-- I would have liked to had cooler UI for the loading and error states
+- implement a cooler UI for the loading and error states
-- The UX of the game is a bit suboptimal, would be nice to have a timer for each letter.
+- add a timer for each letter
-- Also would have been good to show in the UI positive/negative answers other than the error count increasing
+- feedback in the UI positive/negative answers other than the error count increasing
-- I would like to prevent double click on same letter
+- prevent double click on same letter